Games Done Quick: Controversies

 At SGDQ 2019, speedrunner "QuinnAce" (formerly "ConnorAce") used a spliced run to illegitimately claim the world record on Clustertruck for the "NoAbility%" category, depriving the legitimate record holder from being invited.
 The run was treated with suspicion due to it not being submitted officially to speedrun.com, with the video being unlisted on YouTube prior to QuinnAce's acceptance into SGDQ.
 In October 2019, QuinnAce's run was exposed by the YouTuber documentarian Apollo Legend.

 At AGDQ 2020, various runners, including "Luzbelheim" (or "Luz"), were scheduled to run a relay playthrough of Final Fantasy VIII.
 Hours before, however, Luz's Twitter bio went viral for his comment that he hates "feminazism", identifies as "deminonbinary", and he uses the pronouns "luz/luz".
 Other online news publications negatively reacted to GDQ organizers allowing Luz to play in the relay playthrough.
 Luz was given a ban without details about its length.

 At SGDQ 2022, speedrunner "Mekarazium" admitted that he faked a run of Metal Gear Rising: Revengeance Blade Wolf DLC.
 The game was played remotely, unlike most of the other games at the event, and the DLC was a donation incentive.
 While the main game was played live by Mekarazium, the DLC was pre-recorded.
 Viewers quickly noted discrepancies with the run.
 Mekarazium admitted to faking the run and was banned from future GDQ events.

+On July 12, 2026—the day following the conclusion of SGDQ 2026—a Hotfix show was held to mark the 30th anniversary of the Metal Slug franchise, with sponsorship from its publisher SNK.
+The stream faced criticism due to the current ownership of SNK by the Misk Foundation—an entity tied to Saudi Arabian Crown Prince Mohammed bin Salman—as community members considered it to be hypocritical for GDQ to be accepting sponsorships tied to a country known for its poor human rights record (including suppression of women's and LGBT rights).
+Amid the criticism, GDQ halted the stream and issued an apology, stating that the sponsorship conflicted with its values of inclusivity, and that it would "review and strengthen our process for evaluating future sponsors and partners, including closer examination of companies’ ownership, to make sure they're aligned with our values."